 In the last two years, I have talked to the older one on FB video chat two times, and I learned how they’re still in touch with each other.
 Then he told me how it was nice that I decided to be in touch.
 Really?!?!?

-I’m not “in touch” more because I finally threw in the towel and gave up.
+I’m not “in touch” more because I finally gave up.
 Where the hell has he been?
 Obviously, I certainly wasn’t missed, nor was my silence probably even noticed.
 It hurts, and I’ve spent a lot of years being angry and resentful.
 But today – yes, today – I wrote about it and asked for guidance.
 What came through surprised me.

 I was raised in a family with the expectation of traditional gender roles.
 I was raised to take care of a husband and children.
 Since I was the only sister, it was up to me to take care of my brothers too.
 Yet, my brothers were raised with the flip side of that.
 They were raised to be taken care of.
 From that perspective, it’s not surprising that after I declined to be the sibling caregiver, they would have probably felt rejected and, hence, walked away.